 At the time of a death in our parish, the family of the deceased is offered a reception after the funeral service.
 The meals are prepared and served by members of the committee.
-Those willing to assist with this ministry are called upon to prepare a dish to contribute for the occasion.
+Those willing to assist with this ministry are called upon to prepare a dish to contribute for the occasion, and/or to assist in serving the meal.
 Volunteers welcome.

 C.R.O.P.
 Hunger Walk